HL7/fhir-shorthand/input/pagecontent/sushi.md

 The IG Publisher version 1.0.75 and higher includes native support for FHIR Shorthand and SUSHI.
 The IG Publisher launches SUSHI and runs it if it detects a folder named **/fsh**.
 Not having to run SUSHI separately is a minor benefit, but there is a significant advantage related to the _autobuild_ process.

-[Autobuild](https://github.com/FHIR/auto-ig-builder/blob/master/README.md) is a build service triggered when you commit IG source code to a Github repository.
-Autobuild can be configured to work from any Github repository, but is pre-configured to run from repositories hosted on https://github.com/HL7.
-Autobuild starts the IG Publisher, which does error checking and, if successful, publishes your IG to http://build.fhir.org.
-With SUSHI integration, you check in your FSH files to your github repository on https://github.com/HL7, and SUSHI and the IG Publisher will run automatically.
+[Autobuild](https://github.com/FHIR/auto-ig-builder/blob/master/README.md) is a build service that can be triggered when you commit IG source code to any Github repository.
+Autobuild starts the IG Publisher and publishes your IG to http://build.fhir.org.
+Because SUSHI is now included in the IG Publisher, when you check in your FSH files to a Github repository configured to autobuild, everything will run automatically to produce your IG.

 To take advantage of autobuild with SUSHI support, the entire FSH tank must be put into a subdirectory named **fsh**: